LIVE | Iran warns it will block Red Sea if US naval blockade continues, says it is prelude to ceasefire violation

 Iran acknowledged on Wednesday that it is maintaining contacts with the United States through Pakistan after the failure of negotiations held in Islamabad last weekend.
 These are surprising statements because, to date, Tehran had consistently denied every single time Trump claimed to be negotiating with the ayatollahs.

-"Since Sunday, when the Iranian delegation returned to Tehran, several messages have been exchanged through Pakistan," said Iranian Foreign Ministry spokesman Esmaeil Baqaei.
+"Since Sunday, when the Iranian delegation returned to Tehran, several messages have been exchanged through Pakistan," said Iranian Foreign Ministry spokesman Esmail Baghaei.

-"Today (Wednesday) we are very likely to receive a Pakistani delegation as a continuation of the talks in Islamabad," he added at a weekly press conference.
+"Today [Wednesday] we are very likely to meet with a Pakistani delegation as a continuation of the talks in Islamabad," he added at a weekly press conference.

-Iran warns they will block Red Sea if U.S. naval blockade continues and describes it as a truce violation
+Iran warns it will block Red Sea if U.S. naval blockade continues, says it is prelude to ceasefire violation

-Iran threatened Wednesday to blockade the Red Sea, to which it has no territorial access, in case the U.S. blockade of its ports is maintained, considering that the latter could lead to a ceasefire violation.
+Iran threatened Wednesday to block the Red Sea, to which it has no territorial access, in case the U.S. blockade of its ports is maintained, considering the latter to be a ceasefire violation.

 If the United States maintains its maritime blockade and "creates insecurity for Iran's commercial ships and oil tankers," that will mean "the prelude" to a violation of the ceasefire, in force since April 8, estimated Gen. Ali Abdollahi, head of the Iranian armed forces command.